NeonGraal/graphql-plus/graphql-plus/Schema.md

 En_Label = STRING? label Aliases?
 ```

-An Enum is a type defined with one or more Labels.
+An Enum is a Type defined with one or more Labels.
-Each Label can be preceded by a documentation string and may have one or more aliases.
+Each Label can be preceded by a documentation string and may have one or more Aliases.
-Label names and Label aliases must be unique for that Enum.
+Label names and Label Aliases must be unique for that Enum.
-Explicit Label names will override that name being used as a Label alias.
+Explicit Label names will override that name being used as a Label Alias.

-An Enum can extend another enum and thus implicitly includes the extended enum's labels.
+An Enum can extend another Enum, called it's base Enum, and thus it's Labels are merged and de-duplicated into the base Enum's Labels.

-Duplicate Enum declarations with different base Enums are not permitted.
+Multiple Enum declarations with the same name but different base Enums are not permitted.
-Multiple Enum declarations with the same base, or no base, will have their labels and Type aliases merged and de-duplicated.
+Multiple Enum declarations with the same name and base Enum, will have their Labels and Aliases merged and de-duplicated.

 ## Object Union types